by Jeffrey W. Hamilton

 B. They enjoy belittling things

-1. I heard a song last night on NPR belittling people who listen to talk radio.
+1. I heard a song on NPR a while ago belittling people who listen to talk radio.

 a.
 No reasoning.
-Clear falsehoods with small sound bits of phrases pulled out of context.
+Clear falsehoods with small sound bites of phrases pulled out of context.

 2. Scorn comes from pride.
 I’m right and, therefore, you are wrong if you don’t agree with me.